mitogen-hq/mitogen/docs/ansible.rst

   targets, expect performance degradation as this number is approached and errant behaviour as it is exceeded.
 A replacement will appear soon.

-* The undocumented ability to extend :mod:`ansible.module_utils` by supplying a ``module_utils`` directory alongside a custom new-style module is not yet supported.
+* The undocumented ability to extend and override :mod:`ansible.module_utils` by supplying a ``module_utils`` directory alongside a custom new-style module is not yet supported.

 * "Module Replacer" style modules are not supported.
 These rarely appear in practice, and light web searches failed to reveal many examples of them.